Raalzz/React-with-API/README.md

-The Project was bootstraped with create-react-app, It calls a NASA ope API using the function axios();
+The Project was bootstraped with create-react-app, It calls a NASA open API using the function axios();